The group was

 Open access monographs: an event for learned societies and subject associations

-This one-day event, co-organised by the UUK OA monograph working group and the Arts and Humanities Alliance (AHA) is aimed at fostering an open dialogue around the current state of play – and the future of – open access monographs.
-Providing a space for learned societies and subject associations to discuss the challenges and the benefits of OA, the event will bring together representatives from stakeholders across the HE sector.
+This one-day event, co-organised by the UUK OA monograph working group and the Arts and Humanities Alliance (AHA) aimed at fostering an open dialogue around the current state of play – and the future of – open access monographs.
+Providing a space for learned societies and subject associations to discuss the challenges and the benefits of OA, the event brought together almost 100 representatives from stakeholders across the HE sector.

 The UUK OA monograph group have appointed

 analyse data that will seek to answer a set of challenges and questions posed by sector representatives.
 The main aim of this work is to provide a robust evidence base that will be used to inform future policy decisions on OA.

 Fullstopp's questions for qualitative interviews (PDF) are available.